 The Student Development Complex lap pool and dive tank are licensed by the State of Michigan and inspected by the Western U.P.
 District Health Department.
 Accordingly, the water is analyzed and the temperature is taken daily.
 The temperature fluctuates between 81-87 degrees and this will depend on the pool usage, outside temperature and water flow rate.
 The water is replenished automatically due to water lost through splash, backwashing of sand filters and evaporation.
 This new cool water intake will not be 81 degrees until it is well mixed into the existing pool water.

 All students must have appropriate swimwear (no cutoffs or street clothes) and a towel; children under 18 months are also required to wear a swimming diaper.
 Students in Preschool or Level programs should bring goggles.
 Due to fluctuating water temperatures day to day, we advise parents to dress children in warm swim layers.
 Rash guard swim shirts for the upper body and fitted spandex or knit leggings for the lower body are good examples of clothing that keep the body warm but do not create excessive weight or retain water.
-A parent or legal guardian is required to sign a release form for all youth classes.
+A parent or legal guardian is required to sign a waiver of liability and concussion awareness form for all youth classes.

 Preschool & Levels 1-6 $50/participant